vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0181
 One may not preach or practice virtue,
 But not being called a slanderer is pleasing. *
-KK, MS
+(K. Kannan), (M.S.
+Poornalingam Pillai)
 Notes
 0182
 Viler than violating virtue for committing vile,
 Is to smile before and vilify behind.
-SS, VS
+(Satguru  Subramuniyaswami), (V.V.S.
+Aiyar)

 0183
 Better die in virtue than live a life of slanderer Under false pretences.
-DZ
+(S.M.
+Diaz)

 0184
 Better heartless words to man's face
 Than thoughtless ones at his back.
-PS
+(P.S.
+Sundaram)
 Notes
 0185
 The meanness in the heart of one posing virtuous, Shall be known by his slanderous tongue.
-NV
+(N.V.K.
+Ashraf)

 0186
 His failings will be found and shown,
 If one makes another's failings known.
-SB
+( Shuddhananda Bharatiar)

 0187
 Those who cannot laugh and make friends
 Can only slander and make foes.
-PS
+(P.S.
+Sundaram)

 0188
 What won't they do to strangers
 Who broadcast their friends' faults?
-PS
+(P.S.
+Sundaram)

 0189
 The earth bears the weights of scandalmongers
 Only for the sake of duty.
-PS, SS
+(P.S.
+Sundaram), (Satguru  Subramuniyaswami)

 0190
 Will any evil befall mankind if we can see,
 Like others' faults, ours as well?
-NV
+(N.V.K.
+Ashraf)

 Notes:
 181. It is Valluvar's style to emphasize on a particular quality by exalting it over other virtues.
-In 297 he says: "If one speaks the truth and only truth, he need not seek other virtues" [DZ].
-In 150 he says: "You may trespass the bounds of other virtues, but not the bounds of another's wife" [NV]
+In 297 he says: "If one speaks the truth and only truth, he need not seek other virtues" [(S.M.
+Diaz)].
+In 150 he says: "You may trespass the bounds of other virtues, but not the bounds of another's wife" [(N.V.K.
+Ashraf)]
-184. An equally valid, but different translation is given by VS:
+184. An equally valid, but different translation is given by (V.V.S.
+Aiyar):
 "Slander not a man behind his back even if he has insulted thee in thy very face"

 020